 To assure an understanding of the substance and complexity of environmental issues, students must complete five courses from at least three of the following categories: Environmental Narratives, the Science of Environmental Issues, Communities, Policies, and Management of Environmental Issues, and Environmental Applications.
-Students who transfer to Northland with sophomore standing or higher are required to complete three courses from at least two of the four environmental curriculum categories.
+Students who transfer 27 credits or more to Northland are required to complete three courses from at least two of the four environmental curriculum categories.